 Although it’s been around for a while, distance learning may still seem like a relatively novel concept.
 Here are the reasons why we think it’s better than traditional classroom-based learning:

 There are no classes: When you choose to embark on a distance learning course, you do not have any classes to attend.
 You are simply provided with all the materials you need, and you can choose how, when and where you want to study them.
 This saves time rushing to and from college.

 Students set their own pace: Every student is different; some work quickly and some work slowly.
 In a classroom environment, everyone is pressured to move at the same pace.
 However, those who choose distance learning are free to make their own rules.

 Your home is your office: Studying automatically doesn’t feel as taxing if you’re doing it from your bed, with a cup of tea, snuggled up in your pyjamas.
 Or maybe you’re in the garden, enjoying the sun.
 Whatever the case, being at home rules!

-You become an independent worker: When students study from home, without the strict guidance of a teacher, they become much more independent learners.
-This independence will come in useful in future careers and will also be invaluable if students decide to go to university.
+You become an independent worker: When students study from home, without the strict guidance of a Teacher, they become much more independent learners.
+This independence will be useful in future careers and will also be invaluable if students decide to go to university.

 If you’re interested in a fantastic new career that makes a difference every day in the lives of the next generation, consider becoming an Early Years Practitioner.